-Since its inception, the most active thread has been Attachment to Your Therapist, comprising nearly a dozen posts and an e-book.
+Since its inception, the most active thread has been Attachment to Your Therapist, comprising many posts and an e-book.
 A more recent addition has been a thread For Therapists with ideas that can be helpful to professionals.
 The very latest are posts around my forthcoming book, Launchpad to Adulthood: A ten-step countdown to independence, answering the needs and questions of families and individuals stuck on the threshold of adult life in a new and difficult world.

 The ideas presented here are intended to help clarify issues and explain principles.
 Because every human and every human problem is unique, any advice that may be construed from these pages should not be used for clinical or life decisions without consulting with a qualified professional.